Richard Carpenter (musician): Childhood

 After graduating from Downey High School in 1964, Carpenter studied music at California State College at Long Beach (now known as California State University, Long Beach).
-There, he met Frank Pooler, a conductor and composer who wrote the lyrics to the Christmas classic "Merry Christmas Darling" in 1968.
+There, he met Frank Pooler, a conductor and composer who would write the lyrics to the Christmas classic "Merry Christmas Darling" in 1968.
 Richard also met his good friend John Bettis, who co-wrote songs with Richard.
-At Long Beach, Richard also met Gary Sims, Dan Woodhams, and Doug Strawn, who later became members of the Carpenters’ live band.
+At Long Beach, Richard also met Gary Sims, Dan Woodhams and Doug Strawn, who later became members of the Carpenters’ live band.

 The Richard Carpenter Trio, Spectrum and Summerchimes

 Carpenter created the Richard Carpenter Trio in 1965 with sister Karen and friend Wes Jacobs.
-Richard played the piano, Karen played the drums, and Wes played the tuba and bass.
+Richard played the piano, Karen played the drums and Wes played the tuba and bass.

 In 1966, the Richard Carpenter Trio played "Iced Tea" and "The Girl from Ipanema" at the Hollywood Bowl Battle of the Bands.
-They won the competition, and shortly afterward recorded three songs at RCA Studios: "Every Little Thing", "Strangers in the Night", and the Carpenter original, "Iced Tea".
+They won the competition and shortly after recorded three songs at RCA Studios: "Every Little Thing", "Strangers in the Night" and the Carpenter original, "Iced Tea".
 "Iced Tea" is the only recording that was officially released to the public.

-Around 1967, Richard and Karen joined four other student musicians from Long Beach State to form a sextet, Spectrum, consisting of: